dmcouncil/gem_fresh/README.md

     end

-The create a rake task like this:
+Then create a rake task like this:

     namespace :metrics do
       desc "display outdated gem version metrics"